DhatriPola/Airbnb-Austin/README.md

 1. Listings with high occupancy rates and competitive pricing generate the highest income, with premium properties in desirable neighborhoods standing out.

-2. Neighborhoods with high demand and balanced listing volumes include Sunset Valley, West Lake Hills, and Lakeway.
+2. Neighborhoods with high demand and balanced listing volumes include Sunrise Beach Village, Smithville, West Lake Hills.
 These areas offer strong potential for new Airbnb investments.

-3. Entire homes and apartments rank highest, with a good balance of price per person and availability.
+3. Private room in a home and entire cabin rank highest, with a good balance of price per person and availability.
 These property types attract longer stays, making them more profitable.

 4. The majority of reviews are positive, indicating a high level of guest satisfaction.
 However, some reviews flagged "dirty" conditions, highlighting areas where cleanliness can be improved.